MikeRogers0/MikeRogersIO/src/_posts/2018-11-11-stop-rails-log-files-growing-to-much.md

 ---
 layout: post
 title: How to limit the size of Rails Logs
-categories:
- – blog
-published: true
-meta:
 description: Rails log files growing to massive sizes?
 Limit them!
-  index: true
 ---

 This week one of my colleagues opened a Ruby on Rails project they'd been working on for a while & noticed the `/log` folder had grown to over 60GB, which was causing some pretty funky performance problems.